lilipavlova/react-home-designs/README.md

--  Project idea: The project is about sharing ideas about interior designs.
+-  Project idea: The project is about sharing interior designs ideas.
-You can share your own designs and like the the others shares'.
+You can share your own designs and like the others shares'.
 Inspired by Pinterest and Instagram

 - Public part: Login/Register and the main idea of the website
-- Private part: After succesful Login/Register you can create designs, uploading photos via Cloudenary and explore all the desings per category.
-You have a separate tab for your own designs with delete functionality.
+- Private part: After succesful Login/Register you can create designs, via uploading photos through Cloudenary and explore all the avaialable desings per category.
+You have a separate tab for your own designs together with a delete functionality.
 And separate tab for the designs you liked already.
 All designes are ordered accorindg the most liked ones.

 - Front-end:
    - ReactJs